70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 A visit to the Basilica of San Giovanni in Laterano is a must for any visitor to Rome.
 The building’s grandeur, religious significance, and historical importance make it a fascinating and captivating site.

-Visitors can explore the stunning interior of the basilica, including the magnificent nave, transept, and apse, and discover the various chapels dedicated to different saints and martyrs.
-The adjoining Lateran Palace and the Scala Santa, which is said to be the staircase from Pontius Pilate’s palace in Jerusalem, are also worth exploring.
+Explore the stunning interior of the basilica, including the magnificent nave, transept, and apse, and discover the various chapels dedicated to different saints and martyrs.

 The basilica is also a UNESCO World Heritage Site, recognized for its cultural and historical significance.